ahvega/ccial-theme/wp-content/themes/ccial/README.md

 ## Description

-CCIAL Theme is a child theme based on the popular Avada theme, providing enhanced functionality and customization options while maintaining the robust foundation of the parent theme.
+CCI AL Theme is a child theme based on the popular Avada theme, providing enhanced functionality and customization options while maintaining the robust foundation of the parent theme.

 ## Features